-Interns are expected to:
+All Student Teachers are expected to:

-- Adhere to the policies, procedures, and schedules of the school - Follow the school calendar of the parish/school (not UNO's calendar), and should follow the school site's procedure for documenting attendance. - If it comes to the attention of the COLAEHD that an intern is not following the procedures, policies, or schedules of the school during internship, he/she will be referred immediately to the Review and Retention Committee. - Adhere to the policies and procedures for interns set by UNO in accordance with Louisiana state policy - Interns must document daily attendance throughout the semester using the Weekly Log of Hours (Forms - A minimum of 75 full school days of teaching during the semester is required. - Interns are allowed no more than 5 absences during the course of the semester. - Attendance at approved professional development activities or College of Education sponsored events does not constitute an absence.
-Interns must have prior approval from the coordinator of student teaching and internships for these activities. - Other absences must be reported to the coordinator of student teaching and internships following the procedures outlined below. - Upon the 6th absence, the intern will be removed from internship. - Tardiness or Early Departure - Three instances of tardiness or early departure (if each constitutes fewer than 3 hours of missed time) will constitute 1 absence. - Any instance of tardiness or early departure that is longer than 3 hours will constitute 1 absence.
+- Adhere to the policies, procedures, and schedules of the assigned school. - Student teachers are expected to report to the school site on time, and remain all day, every day during the student teaching semester.
+In addition to the regular school day, student teachers are expected to participate in professional development activities, faculty meetings, and assigned duties with the cooperating teacher. - Student teachers will follow the school calendar of the assigned parish/school (not UNO's calendar), and should follow the school site's procedure for documenting attendance. - Failure to follow the procedures, policies, or schedules of the assigned school, will result in immediate referral to the Review and Retention Committee. - Adhere to the policies and procedures for student teachers set by UNO in accordance with Louisiana state policy. - Attendance must be documented throughout the entire academic semester using the Weekly Log of Hours forms (Forms 8 & 9). - A minimum of 200 direct teaching hours and 500 total contact hours are required and must include four weeks of full-time, all day teaching.

+Absences

+Student teachers are allowed no more than 5 absences during the course of the semester.
+Attendance at approved professional development activities of COLAEHD sponsored events (including district interviews) does not constitute an absence.
+You must have prior approval from the coordinator of student teaching and internships for these activities.
+Other absences must be reported to the coordinator of student teaching following the procedures outlined later in this section.
+All absences will be designated as excused or unexcused.

+- In order for an absence to be excused, the student teacher must follow the appropriate procedures and provide appropriate documentation of the reason for absence. - Excused absences (and the appropriate documentation) may include: - Death in the family (obituary) - Court appearance or jury duty (summons or letter from the court) - Automobile accident (accident report with date and time) - Personal illness or hospitalization (physician's statement with date and time) - In the case of EXCUSED absences: - The student teacher must make up the absences only if he/she does not meet the minimum hours requirement.
+Make-up days are built into the calendar during UNO's final exam week. - In the case of UNEXCUSED absences: - The student teacher must make up any unexcused absences during UNO's final exam week. - Multiple unexcused absences may result in a lower grade. - After the 4th absence, the student teacher will be referred to the Review and Retention Committee. - Upon the 6th absence, the student teacher will be removed.

+Tardiness or Early Departure

+- Three instances of tardiness or early departure (if each constitutes fewer than 3 hours of missed time) will constitute 1 absence. - Any instance of tardiness or early departure that is longer than 3 hours will constitute 1 absence. - Procedures for reporting tardiness and early departure are the same as those for absence (described below). - Tardiness and early departure will be designated as excused or unexcused according to the same policies as full-day absences.